Essa Pharma Inc (EPIX) Shares Rise Despite Market Challenges - News Heater

-Essa Pharma Inc (NASDAQ: EPIX)’s stock price has gone rise by 17.88 in comparison to its previous close of 2.74, however, the company has experienced a 9.86% increase in its stock price over the last five trading days.
+Essa Pharma Inc (NASDAQ: EPIX) has experienced a rise in its stock price by 10.87 compared to its previous closing price of 4.14.
+However, the company has seen a gain of 67.52% in its stock price over the last five trading days.
 Seeking Alpha reported 2023-02-06 that EPIX is targeting prostate cancer with its lead and only asset EPI-7386.
 While there’s some rationale to the molecule’s science, there’s not a lot of convincing data yet.

 Is It Worth Investing in Essa Pharma Inc (NASDAQ: EPIX) Right Now?